-The influence of al-Andalus is, without doubt, one of the most significant and appreciated in Spain’s rich historical heritage.
+The influence of al-Andalus is, without a doubt, one of the most significant and appreciated in Spain’s rich historical heritage.
 Seven hundred years of Muslim domination remain alive today in its great architectural monuments, where the splendour of a civilisation that reached an extraordinary degree of development and artistic refinement is preserved.
-Mosques, palaces and fortresses are the best representatives of the Andalusi legacy, authentic Islamic architectural works that were born to stay and be part of the Hispanic culture.
+Mosques, palaces and fortresses are the best representatives of the legacy of al-Andalus, authentic Islamic architectural works that were born to stay and be part of the Hispanic culture.

 Granada is the city of al-Andalus par excellence.
 It was the last territory to remain under Muslim rule in the Iberian Peninsula until 1492, when Boabdil handed over the Islamic gem to Christianity, the Alhambra.
 With Sierra Nevada as a backdrop, this splendid Andalusian palatine city stands as a reference point for Muslim architecture and art in Spain.
 The splendour that endures in its gardens, fountains and geometric decorations dates from the 14th century, when the Nasrid kingdom moved to Granada and built its residence there.
 The harmony and refinement of its design and decoration reached almost unparalleled levels of perfection.